Planning is essential for consistent outcomes

 EXCELLENT: Delta on Delta - better than Forte and excellent to date but need careful follow-up.

 VERY GOOD: Biolox Forte on Biolox Forte (Ceramtec, Germany.
 One fracture of a Forte liner (Refection, S&N) from trauma.
-No fractures with Biolox Delta POOR: Zirconia heads from Saint-Gobain running on PE.
+No fractures with Biolox Delta.
+This is no longer an acceptable coupling.
+POOR: Zirconia heads from Saint-Gobain running on PE.
 These heads have been withdrawn and grain drop-out may have been the cause, including a new tunnel manufacturing process.
 Bionit on Bionit are failing now (2016) and Ceramys on Ceramys (Mathys, Switzerland) are no longer available (as of 2015). |

 NOVEL BEARING COUPLINGS